 The Real Estate Services industry is also anticipated to be significantly affected by the COVID-19 outbreak.
 Residential property transfer volumes are anticipated to come under pressure due to uncertainty in the wider economy.
 For example, in May 2020, house sales numbers were down almost 50% compared with May 2019.
-As a result, revenue for the Real Estate Services industry is anticipated to fall by 15.7% in the current year.
-Property sales volumes are anticipated to decline and prices come under pressure, as sellers withdraw properties from the market due to uncertainty in the wider economy.
+As a result, revenue for the Real Estate Services industry is anticipated to fall by 15.7% in 2020-21.
+Property sales volumes are anticipated to remain subdued and prices come under pressure, as sellers withdraw properties from the market due to uncertainty in the wider economy.
+However, operators in the subdivision benefited from some pent-up demand caused by the restrictions imposed during the pandemic.
+As a result, strong sales numbers were recorded for July 2020.

+Market uncertainty in the lead up to the general election, which was scheduled for September before being delayed for four weeks due to an increase in COVID-19 case numbers, may also constrain transaction volumes.
 However, a likely increase in the number of New Zealand citizens repatriating is expected to provide some support for house prices.
+House price growth has slowed over the year, with average national house prices rising by 0.4% over the three months to the end of July.
 With unemployment rising, residential tenants may face difficulty meeting lease obligations, while mortgagees may also struggle to make payments.
 As a result, the major banks are offering customers support through payment deferrals.
 The reduction of restrictions on 28 April and 14 May allowed most subdivision activities to resume.
 For example, auctions and open for inspections resumed with limits on the number of people in attendance.
 High touch areas in properties must also be regularly cleaned and real estate agents must be able to contact trace attendees.
-Despite the move to relax remaining restrictions, activity in the subdivision is anticipated to remain subdued as rising unemployment, weak consumer sentiment and slowing population growth limit the number of housing transfers.
+Despite restrictions being relaxed further, activity in the subdivision is anticipated to remain subdued as rising unemployment, weak consumer sentiment and slowing population growth limit the number of housing transfers.